Geometric structure of the relativistic quantum phase space: Discussion and conclusion

-Others directions for future research may emerge from the results presented here.
-First, the geometric equation \ref{eq:last} was derived for states saturating the uncertainty relations corresponding to a specific choice of the invariant \(\Gamma\).
-Extending this analysis to more general quantum states, and incorporating dynamics, could lead to a formulation of quantum field theory with unified description of interactions on the quantum phase space, where the variance-covariance matrix acts as an additional dynamical variable.
-Second, the representation theory of the LCT group, and in particular the computation of its Casimir operators \cite{Randriantsoa2025}, can be further developed to classify the elementary excitations (including sterile neutrinos and description of multiple generations of quark and lepton) that are compatible with the symmetry.
-Third, the two limits studied here \(\ell\to0\) and \(L\to\infty\) exhibit a structural resemblance to the contraction procedures that give rise to the Carroll and Galilean groups \cite{Levy1965, Levy2022, Levy2023}.
-Investigating whether such a correspondence can be made precise within the QPS framework may provide a deeper understanding of how classical and quantum regimes are connected through the geometry of phase space. his perspective resonates with Feynman's vision of incorporating quantum fluctuations into a geometric language \cite{Feynman1948} and with Hawking's seminal work on the quantum origin of spacetime structure \cite{Hawking1984}.
+Other directions for future research may emerge from the results presented here.
+First, the geometric equation (41) was derived for states saturating the uncertainty relations corresponding to a specific choice of the invariant $\Gamma$.
+Extending this analysis to more general quantum states, and incorporating dynamics, could lead to a formulation of quantum field theory with a unified description of interactions on the quantum phase space, where the variance-covariance matrix acts as an additional dynamical variable.
+Second, the representation theory of the LCT group, and in particular the computation of its Casimir operators \cite{Randriantsoa2025}, can be further developed to classify the elementary excitations (including sterile neutrinos and description of multiple generations of quarks and leptons) that are compatible with the symmetry.
+Third, the two limits studied here $\ell \to 0$ and $L \to \infty$ exhibit a structural resemblance to the contraction procedures that give rise to the Carroll and Galilean groups \cite{LevyLeblond1965, LevyLeblond2022, LevyLeblond2023}.
+Investigating whether such a correspondence can be made precise within the QPS framework may provide a deeper understanding of how classical and quantum regimes are connected through the geometry of phase space.
+The idea of incorporating quantum fluctuations into geometry (Feynman) and the quantum origin of spacetime (Hawking) resonates with our approach, although the present work does not implement a full quantum gravity theory \cite{Feynman1948, Hawking1984}.

-In conclusion, the relativistic quantum phase space provides a coherent geometric framework in which the quantum uncertainty principle and relativistic covariance coexist.
-The invariant \(\Gamma\) and the geometric equation derived in this work reveal that the de Sitter radius and the Planck length are not merely external parameters but emerge from the symplectic structure of the QPS and the saturation of the uncertainty relations.
-The two limits recovered from the general equation directly connect to de Sitter cosmology and to curved momentum space structures, offering new perspectives on the origin of the cosmological constant and the quantum nature of spacetime.
-By treating coordinates and momenta on an equal footing and by incorporating quantum fluctuations as an integral part of the geometry, the QPS formalism opens a promising avenue toward a more unified description of quantum gravity, cosmology, and particle physics.